nekesa-w/versity_ams/README.md

-# Versity - Application Management System
+# Versity - Academic Management System

 ## Introduction

-**Versity** is an application management system built using Laravel 9.
+**Versity** is an academic management system built using Laravel 9 that focuses on the application process.
 The application allows students to apply for courses, administrators to manage applications, and faculty members to oversee academic processes.

 ## Images
 **Home**